06 Mar WordPress in 2020: Features & Changes to Watch Out

 WordPress has shown a tremendous growth over the last few years.
 It has evolved into a full-grown content management system for developing interactive and professional looking websites.
-The platform has successfully launched 24 official releases alone in 2016 and we are hoping for more releases, news features and other tweaks in this year as well.
+The platform has successfully launched several official releases alone in 2020 and we are hoping for more releases, news features and other tweaks in this year as well.

-In 2016, the core development team of WordPress introduced many advanced features such as one-page themes, hamburger menus, the video background layouts, responsive and mobile- friendly layouts to give their end users a great web development experience.
-And the best part is that people are looking forward to see more calibrating features in 2018.
-In fact, the co-founder of WordPress, Matt Mullenweg had made it clear that 2018 has something special for all WordPress users and webmasters.
+In the past few years, the core development team of WordPress introduced many advanced features such as one-page themes, hamburger menus, the video background layouts, responsive and mobile- friendly layouts to give their end users a great web development experience.
+And the best part is that people are looking forward to see more calibrating features in 2020.
+In fact, the co-founder of WordPress, Matt Mullenweg had made it clear that 2020 has something special for all WordPress users and webmasters.
 All the features that are expected to surge this year will take the user experience to the new level in terms of accessibility and usability.

 1. Augmentation of WordPress REST API